 A few months after joining Google, in March of 2012, he and Ortiz bought the building together at 812 Guerrero and Halprin moved in, evicting a former tenant in the process.
-Ortiz, however, remained in Venice according to tenants.
-On August 30th of 2012 an eviction notice to 20-year building tenant Susan Coss, Halprin’s neighbor in an adjoining apartment.
-Ostensibly, Ortiz would be moving into the unit from his home in Venice, California and making it his primary residence for the next three years.
+Ortiz, however, remained in Venice, California according to tenants.
+On August 30th of 2012, an eviction notice was served to 20-year building tenant Susan Coss, Halprin’s neighbor in an adjoining apartment.
+Ostensibly, Ortiz would be moving into the unit from his home in Venice and making it his primary residence for the next three years.

 Halprin allowed Coss to stay in her unit until November 16th, a couple of weeks after the date on the notice, but according to Coss’s attorney Joe Tobener, he and Ortiz filed for separation on November 10th.
 And after Coss left, the wrongful eviction lawsuit alleges Halprin proceeded to merge her unit into his as part of an unpermitted remodel.
 A check of the online San Francisco Property Information Map database shows two permits on file for 2013, neither of which were for a unit merger.